pachyderm/docs/content/latest/reference/pipeline-spec/reprocess-spec.md

 {{% notice warning %}}
-`"reprocess_spec": "every_job` will not take advantage of Pachyderm's default de-duplication.
+`"reprocess_spec": "every_job` will not take advantage of MLDM's default de-duplication.
 In effect, this can lead to slower pipeline performance.
 Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
 Review how [datum processing](/{{% release %}}/concepts/pipeline-concepts/datum/relationship-between-datums/) works to understand more.
 {{% /notice %}}

 ## When to Use